Barry S. HershDallas Employment Lawyer

-Barry opened his employment law firm in 2004 to offer employees, independent contractors, and small businesses an employment practice with a large law firm's depth and sophistication and the cost structure, accessibility, and personalized attention of a small firm.
+Barry opened his employment law firm in 2004 to offer employees, independent contractors, and small businesses an employment law practice with a large law firm's depth and sophistication and the cost structure, accessibility, and personalized attention of a small firm.
 Barry's client-first approach is evident in almost all areas of his practice.
 Barry—not a secretary, paralegal, or junior lawyer—returns all client telephone calls and e-mails, and always within 24 hours--often a lot sooner.
 While many employment law practices train their young associates on their clients' time, Barry personally manages and litigates each case.

-On the employee side, Barry dedicates a significant part of his practice to resolving disputes involving Texas overtime pay and other compensation disputes (executive severance, commissions, bonuses, incentive pay, and minimum wages), non-compete agreements, retaliation, workplace harassment, wrongful termination, age discrimination, sex discrimination, pregnancy discrimination, and independent contractor misclassification.
+On the employee side, Barry dedicates a significant part of his practice to resolving disputes involving Texas overtime pay, unpaid commissions, and other compensation disputes (executive severance, bonuses, incentive pay, and minimum wages), non-compete agreements, retaliation, workplace harassment, wrongful termination, age discrimination, sex discrimination, pregnancy discrimination, and independent contractor misclassification.

 On the employer side, Barry dedicates his practice to helping small companies, entrepreneurs, and growing businesses to avoid disputes and to minimize exposure when disputes cannot be avoided.
 This includes representing businesses in administrative proceedings with the EEOC, DOL, and Labor Board, defending lawsuits in state and federal court, drafting and enforcing non-compete and non-solicitation agreements, drafting and reviewing employment handbooks, and providing day-to-day employment law advice.